-We’re proud to introduce our current Board of Directors and our Council of Electors:
+We’re proud to introduce our current Board of Directors, our Council of Guatemalan Advisors, and our Council of Electors:

 Dr. Scott Pike, President of the Board